 If this option is checked then any Video Clips present in the imported file will be placed in the Timeline as black Video Clips.
-These clips are usable only for reference and are not played back as such by Pyramix (see below for playing them back).
+These Clips are usable only for reference and are not played back as such by Pyramix (see below for playing them back).
+Audio in a Video Clip container is also imported and placed in the Timeline according to the method chosen in the Options section of the dialog.